-Celebrating the wondrous macadamia nut, an Australian native that this year reaches 40 years of commercial growing.
+Celebrating the macadamia nut, an Australian native that has reached 40 years of commercial growing.

 There’s nothing quite like indulging in freshly harvested, home-grown macadamias.
 Sweet, light and creamy, the moreish nuts have a simple elegance to their taste that adds something special to any nutty mix.